medcomdk/dk-medcom-carecommunication/docs/index.md

 **Receiving a CareCommunication**

-The test material will be available on this page from November 1, 2025.
+The test material will be released on this page no later than October 27, 2025.

 <!-- * [Test protocol in English (docx)](assets/CareCommunication_Testprotocol_Receive.docx) -->